dustinmcafee/RustVNC/README.md

 * Handling of special keys to trigger 'Recent Apps' overview, Home button, Back button and Power button.
 * Android permission handling.
 * Screen rotation handling.
-* File transfer via the local network, assuming TightVNC viewer for Windows version 1.3.x is used.
 * Password protection for secure-in-terms-of-VNC connection.
 Note that setting a password is mandatory in case you want to access the server using MacOS's built-in Screen Sharing app.
 * Ability to specify the port used.